 All resident students, other than those residing in a townhouse, must participate in one of the four different meal plans available.
 Each plan entitles you to a particular number of meals per semester along with varying amounts of Dining Dollars.
 Dining Dollars may be used at Nick’s Place, South Side Deli, Café a la Cart, and Bulldog Bytes Café.
 Dining Dollars will carry over from the fall to spring semesters, but are not refundable.

 In addition to Dining Dollars, each meal plan also comes with $25 in Bulldog Bucks, which can be used at any of the above locations as well as Ronzio’s, Subway, The Scoop, the bookstore, Dunkin Donuts, L’Artisan Café, the post office, the Fisher Center Information Desk, and vending machines.

 Additional Bulldog Bucks may be purchased in the Support Services Office or online at Bryant.edu/getfunds.
 Bulldog Bucks balances will carry over on students’ accounts until graduation or withdrawal from the University.
 A remaining balance of $25 or more will be applied to the student’s tuition account.

 Non-meal plan participants may purchase Bulldog Bucks in the Support Services Office or online.
 Changes in the meal plan must be made during the first week of classes each semester.
-Change forms are available in the Salmanson Dining Hall or can be made through the Office of Residence Life.
+Change forms are available in the Salmanson Dining Hall or can be made through the Office of Residential Life.